ekkis/EntourageNotes/README.md

 <h2>Support</h2>

 I don't have much time to support stuff but you're always welcome to e-mail me and I'll see what I can do.
-My address is e at arix dot com.
+My address is <tt>e at arix dot com</tt>

 If you feel generous, donations are always welcome.
-Here's my bitcoin address: 1NfcAiyjn6TJNdUqVnoA56xbHWHXj1uwts
+Here's my bitcoin address: <tt>1NfcAiyjn6TJNdUqVnoA56xbHWHXj1uwts</tt>